 Critical thinking and speculative design methods to propose radical urban transformations that challenge conventional redevelopment practices.

-Explore the role of time in urban design through temporary interventions permanent urban strategies and phased approaches that adapt to shifting economic and environmental conditions.
+Explore the role of time in urban design through temporary interventions, permanent urban strategies and phased approaches that adapt to shifting economic and environmental conditions.

 Create a transformative vision for Atlantic City that redefines its identity and potential as a model for sustainable city in the 21st century.